Bronchopulmonary Dysplasia (BPD)

 Newborns who have advanced bronchopulmonary dysplasia may need ongoing supplemental oxygen.
 If a ventilator is needed for a long time, they may need to have a tube to the ventilator inserted through a surgically made opening in the windpipe called a tracheostomy.

 After discharge from the hospital, infants with BPD should not be exposed to cigarette smoke or fumes from a space heater or wood-burning stove.
-They should be protected as much as possible from exposure to people who have upper respiratory tract infections.
+They should be protected as much as possible from exposure to people who have an upper respiratory tract infection.

 Infants over 6 months of age should also receive the influenza (flu) vaccine.